justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 $$

-*Proof.* It is not hard to calculate the power series expansion
+*Proof.* &nbsp; It is not hard to calculate the power series expansion

 $$
 	F(k)